 8. You gain insights into business at your law firm.

-Now that you know all that is in store for you if you have a Google My Business listing let’s take a look at how you can set up the GMB listing for your law firm easily.
+Now that you know all that is in store for you if you have a Google Business Profile listing let’s take a look at how you can set up the GMB listing for your law firm easily.

 The first thing to note is that creating your law firm’s GMB listing on Google is free, and the best part is that the whole process is quite simple, and you wouldn’t have to worry about spending on this listing.